Zac-HD/escape-from-automanual-testing/README.md

 Clone this repository, and `pip install pytest hypothesis`.
 That's it!

+Hypothesis is also available on `conda-forge`, if you prefer to use `conda`.
+For the SciPy edition of this workshop, there are optional excercises that require Numpy and Pandas.

+To test that everything is installed correctly, run `pytest pbt-101.py`.
+You should see nine passing tests and no errors.

 *Any recent version of `pytest`, and any `hypothesis>=4.0`.
 Use whatever package manager and environment you prefer - if in doubt, just `pip install` as above.
 Hypothesis is compatible with every currently